usabilla/button-generator/README.md

  - A boolean value (true/false) for the corner of the button.
 If true 3px will be apply to each corner - `options.hasSoftCorner`
  - A number value for the width of the button - `options.width`
  - A number value for the height of the button - `options.height`
- - A string for the content text of the button - `content`
+ - A string for the content text of the button - `options.content`

- Then the method `generate(options,content)` will create a virtual dom tree and output the result in a svg file.
+ Then the method `generate(options)` will create a virtual dom tree and output the result in a svg file.
 Then, convert it as png file
 ## Example
 ```
 const options = {